-It is extremely important that you update to the latest version of WooCommerce 3.5.1+ prior to updating to WordPress 5.0
+It is imperative that you update to the latest version of WooCommerce 3.5.1+ prior to upgrading to 5.0

 Not at all.
 There’s no reason to avoid the 5.0 update if Gutenberg is the only thing holding you back.
-Install the Classic Editor plugin, which will turn off Gutenberg and restore the classic editor like you are used to now.
+If you prefer the older version – you can easily install the Classic Editor plugin, which will turn off Gutenberg and restore the classic editor like you are used to now.